elha/TeslaBMS/README.md

 # Homestorage

-Implementing a bridge between two Tesla Model S battery modules (24V each, serial resulting in 12s74p) and a victron energy setup using a CCGX and a MultiGrid 48/3000/35 inverter.
+Implementing a bridge between four Tesla Model S battery modules (24V each, serial resulting in 2p2s-6s74p) and a victron energy setup using a CCGX and a MultiGrid 48/3000/35 inverter.

 - Simplified Setup using a Teensy 3.5
 - using the built-in CAN-interface